openhab/openhab-addons/bundles/org.openhab.binding.robonect/README.md

 ## Discovery

-Robonect does not support automatic discovery.
-So the thing has to be added manually either via Paper UI or things configuration.
+Automatic discovery is not supported.

 ## Thing Configuration

-following configuration settings are supported for the `mower` thing.
+The following configuration settings are supported for the `mower` thing.

 | parameter name | mandatory | description                                                                                       |
 |----------------|-----------|---------------------------------------------------------------------------------------------------|